Last Revised: December 09, 2021

 If chemical or toxic dust contamination exists, protective clothing that resists physical and chemical hazards shall be worn over street clothes.
 Laboratory coats are used to protect against chemical and biological spills, sprays, fine powders and other releases.
 Fire resistant lab coats should be used when working with flammable materials or open flames.
 Plastic or rubber aprons can be used to protect from corrosive or irritating chemicals.

 Work coveralls offer full protection of clothing from most physical hazards and some chemical hazards.
 High density polyethylene coveralls (such as Tyvek suits) protect the clothing against toxic dust contamination.

 - A hazard assessment will be performed for each work area to determine if hazards are present.
 The assessment will identify the proper controls, including PPE, for mitigation the identified hazards.

 - Supervisors may use information from the manufacturer safety data sheet (SDS) for chemicals or manufacturer manuals for physical hazards to determine the correct PPE for chemical and physical hazard use.

 - PPE must be certified and meet regulatory guidelines, including, but not limited to, American National Standards Institute (ANSI), Occupational Safety and Health Administration (OSHA), and the National Institutes of Occupational Safety and Health (NIOSH).

-- EHRS will provide guidance in selection of PPE as needed.
+- EHRS will provide guidance for selection of PPE as needed.

 Careful consideration must be given to comfort and fit.
-PPE that fits poorly will not afford the necessary protection.
-Continued wearing of the device is more likely if it fits the wearer comfortably.
-Protective devices are generally available in a variety of sizes.
+PPE that fits poorly will not afford the necessary protection to Employees.
+Continued wear or use of PPE is more likely if it fits the wearer comfortably.
+Protective devices are generally available in a variety of sizes and shapes.
 Care must be taken to ensure that the right size and shape is selected for each Employee.